Vicente-Labs/smart-condo/README.md

 - [x] It should be possible to authenticate and log in
 - [x] It should be possible to view the profile of a logged-in user
 - [x] It should be possible to list the condominiums the user is registered in
-- [ ] It should be possible for the user to register and manage common area reservations
+- [x] It should be possible for the user to register and manage common area reservations
-- [ ] It should be possible to create and manage votes within the condominium
+- [x] It should be possible to create and manage votes within the condominium
 - [x] It should be possible for residents to participate in votes
-- [ ] It should be possible for the user to register and view important notifications
+- [ ] It should be possible for the user to notifications - partially done (front-end is missing)
 - [ ] It should be possible for the user to create and manage maintenance requests
 - [ ] It should be possible for the condominium administrator to create and manage announcements and documents
 - [ ] It should be possible for the condominium administrator to register and manage employees